cth/QsubCmds.jl/README.md

 ```

 Note that `qwait` currently does not provide any indication of whether the job was successfully run, and will, e.g.,
-not block nor complain if called on a non-existing jobid.
+not block nor complain if called on a non-existing ´jobid`.

 It is also possible to specify dependencies, i.e., jobs that must finish before another can commence, and to parse arbitrary options to `qsub` like in the example below: